wboykinm/billmorris.io/blog/_posts/2023-09-24-stories-in-geologic-time.md

 > The dwarves delved too greedily and too deep.
 You know what they awoke in the darkness of Khazad-dûm: shadow and flame.

 Tolkein was drawing on his own intimacy with Norse, Saxon, and Celtic lore - with the tales that suggest there can be more than optical darkness beneath our feet, and that the pre-human histories of those depths can cause all manner of peril for us on the surface.
-And the bent ridges of Appalachia and the craggy hills of the British Isles are both very old indeed; "ancient" is too new a word[^tacker].
+And the bent ridges of Appalachia and the craggy hills of the British Isles are both very old indeed; "ancient" is too new a word to describe them[^tacker].

 ![1](/shoals/assets/img/2023-09-24_1.png)
 <small>The geological subdivisions of greater Appalachia, grouped by maximum age (data source: [USGS GMNA](https://ngmdb.usgs.gov/gmna/), map by me, full size download [here](https://www.dropbox.com/scl/fi/sondfosw4rqiqc1xcaxsq/Greater_Appalachia_Max_Age_20_6.png?rlkey=x7lle1ay6vphsam47sqzhyaa5&dl=0))</small>